Yelfive/md-notes/Utilities/new stuff.md

 - [Spout](https://github.com/box/spout)

     Spout is a PHP library to read and write spreadsheet files (CSV, XLSX and ODS), in a fast and scalable way.
-Contrary to other file readers or writers, it is capable of processing very large files while keeping the memory usage really low
+Contrary to other file readers or writers, it is capable of processing very large files while keeping the memory usage really low.

     **See Also** [Official Documentation](http://opensource.box.com/spout/)